ankitmahato03/slice_clone/README.md

 ## About App

-this is a web wallet app FE
+This is a web wallet app FE

 ## To Clone the app at your Local